tknechtel/USMTSD/README.md

 The [Colab](https://github.com/tknechtel/USMTSD/tree/main/Colab) folder contains two different files.
 The Dataset_Visualisation.ipynb is used for the visulation of the different datasets to gain a first inside.
 The secound notebook contains the performed experiments.

 ## Data
-The [Data](https://github.com/tknechtel/USMTSD/tree/main/Data) folder contain the different datasets we used in our experiments
+The [Data](https://github.com/tknechtel/USMTSD/tree/main/Data) folder contain the different datasets we used in our experiments.

 ## Results
 The results can be found in [here](https://github.com/tknechtel/USMTSD/blob/main/results.md).